-This mode is the most recommended of the serial slave modes.
+Though the maximum throughput cannot be achieved using this mode, it is the most recommended of the serial slave modes.
 Figure 19 shows the detailed timing diagrams of this method.
 After a conversion is complete, indicated by BUSY returning LOW, the result of this conversion can be read while both \overline{CS} and \overline{RD} are LOW.
 The data is shifted out, MSB first, with 16 clock pulses and is valid on both the rising and falling edge of the clock.